James-the-data-guy/James_the_data_engineer/README.md

 - 👋 Hi, I’m James Ng'ang'a.
 - 👀 I’m a data engineer.
 - 🌱 I’m currently learning how to tell a story using data.
-- 💞️ I’m looking to collaborate on data analysis projects.
+- 💞️ I’m looking to collaborate on data engineer projects.
 - 📫 How to reach me on **instagram.**

 ## Skills and Tools: